Clifford537/shoppingsystem/README.md

-markdown
 # Django Project

-Follow the steps below to set up and run the application.
+Follow these steps to set up and run the application.

 ## Requirements

 - Python 3.x
-- Django 3.x or later
+- Django 3.x or higher

 ## Setup and Installation